payamparvizi/adaptive_optics_gym/README.md

 pip install -r requirements.txt
 ```

 The following commands can be executed to install all the required modules.
-Nevertheless, if there is an interest to install each module individually, the respective commands can be found below.
+Nevertheless, if there is an interest to install each module individually, the commands can be found below.

 The modules utilized in this work are as follows: